Anneth Delliecia

 is an Indonesian singer-songwriter and actress.
 She is known as the first winner of Indonesian Idol Junior season 3, broadcast by the Indonesia television station RCTI in 2018.
 Her first single "Tetap Untukmu" and her own written single "Mungkin Hari Ini Esok Atau Nanti" which she created at the age of fourteen have successfully captured the attention of Indonesian music fans.
-The song went viral and topped charts on various types of digital music platforms in Indonesia.
+The song went viral and topped the charts on various types of digital music platforms in Indonesia.

 Life and career

 The Voice Kids Indonesia and Indonesian Idol Junior

 Before joining Indonesian Idol Junior for the third season, in 2014 Delliecia had participated in Indonesian Idol Junior First Season which aired on MNC TV station when she was 9 years old.
-Then in 2017 Delliecia joined The Voice Kids Indonesia season 2 which aired on GTV television station joining the Agnez Mo team.
+Then in 2017, Delliecia joined The Voice Kids Indonesia season 2 which aired on GTV television station joining the Agnez Mo team.
 In this singing competition, Delliecia made it into the grand final round.
 But was eliminated in the top six.
 In 2018, Delliecia participated in the Indonesian Idol Junior Third Season and succeeded in winning the grand final held on 14 December 2018.